 - In case of emergency: Call 9-1-1.
 Since many people in Miami speak primarily Spanish, keep this in mind if you experience a fender bender and need to communicate with the other driver.

 To drive in Miami, it is important to know that Miami’s streets are laid out on a grid system, making it easier to get around once you understand a few basic rules:

 - Miami’s streets are divided into four quadrants: Northeast, Northwest, Southeast, and Southwest.
 The division between the North and South quadrants is Flagler Street and the division between the East and West quadrants is Miami Avenue.

 - Courts, Roads, Avenues, and Places all run from north to south.
 Streets run from east to west

 - You can dissect a street address to help you figure out the cross-street.
 Simply remove the last two digits of the address and you’ll find out the corresponding cross-street.
-For example, consider the address 15416 SW 152nd Street.
-We know that 152nd Street runs east-west.
-The first three digits of the house number, 154, tell us that the nearest north-south road is 154th Street.
-If you’re standing at the intersection of Flagler and Miami downtown, you’ll need to travel 152 blocks south and 154 blocks west to reach this address.
+For example, consider the address 15416 SW 152nd St.: 152nd Street runs east-west, and the first three digits of the house number, 154, indicate the nearest north-south road is 154th Street.
+If you’re standing at the intersection of Flagler Street and Miami Avenue downtown, you’ll need to travel 152 blocks south and 154 blocks west to reach this address.